Understanding Counting Mechanisms in Large Language and Vision-Language Models

+The activation patching technique typically involves two contexts: a \textit{source} (or clean) context denoted by $C$, and a \textit{target} (or corrupted) context denoted by $C'$.
+Patching activations from $C$ into $C'$ results in a \textit{manipulated} (or patched) context $C^*$, in which we aim to study the model’s behavior.
+We assess the effect of an intervention by comparing the model’s response before the intervention on $C'$ and after the intervention on the patched context $C^*$.
+Given a model $\mathbf{M}$ and its responses $r$ and $r'$ from contexts $C$ and $C'$, the logit difference, $\mathbf{M}[r|C^*] - \mathbf{M}[r'|C^*]$, is one of the most common metrics to assess the effect of an intervention~\cite{zhang2024activationpatching}.
+In this study, we introduce the \textit{Causal Influence} (CI) score, inspired by the Indirect Effect score~\cite{stolfo2023cma}.
+Let $\tilde{r}$ denote the answer expected under a given hypothesis (not necessarily equal to $r$).
+The CI score is defined as:

 The first term quantifies how the intervention increases the probability of the expected answer $\tilde{r}$ relative to its baseline context $C'$, while the second term captures how it reduces the probability of the competing answer $r'$.
-A large positive CI value indicates that the patched component supports the hypothesis, whereas a score near zero reflects chance-level influence.
+A large positive CI value supports the hypothesis, whereas a near-zero score reflects chance-level influence.